kennywilliams07/pythonproject/readMe.md

     2. sudo pip3 install numpy
     3. sudo pip3 requests

 The program is now ready to run.
+Run the script by typing in the shell "crypto.py".
 After running the script, you'll notice that data prints to the terminal, returning prices, increases/decreases, etc. The script automatically converts the data into a CSV file named 'myBinanceData.csv' but you can freely delete the already-supplied file and run it again and you'll see that a new one is created instantly.
 You can also comment out 'print(bnn_df)' located on line 26 if you'd like the data to be returned only in CSV format.